Skip to main content

 Will I be required to participate in COVID-19 testing?

 • Mitigation testing for off-campus students and employees is no longer required.
 However, asymptomatic testing will continue to be offered Monday through Friday, 9 a.m. to 5 p.m., at the South Village Crossing (SoVi) testing site.
 Signage will direct you to the correct location.
 No appointment is necessary for testing, but registration is strongly encouraged.
-Please note: Individuals with symptoms of COVID-19 should continue to contact the Student Health Center at 704-687-7400 to schedule a test.
+Please note: Individuals with symptoms of COVID-19 should continue to contact Student Health at 704-687-7400 to schedule a test.

 • For the most up-to-date information/guidance from the University, please visit the Niner Nation Cares website.